TTP

 —Unexpected stops or turns without signaling, for no apparent reason

-—Stopping in unexpected locations to pick up or let off passengers by cars, buses and trucks, including main highway entrance ramps, intersections, and along major highways
+—Stopping in unexpected locations by cars, buses and trucks, to maneuver, pick up or let off passengers, including main highway entrance ramps, intersections, and along major highways.
+Don't believe me?
+Watch this video Trans-European Motorway in Istanbul, sent to me by a Turkish driver (January 2012):

 —Pedestrians seemingly completely oblivious to oncoming traffic who continue to walk or run in front of vehicles to cross streets and main highways